usirin/monorepo/packages/spellbook/README.md

 ### Spells

-A spell is a single API operation with parameters, result schema, and implementation:
+A spell is a single API operation with parameters, result schema, context, and implementation:

 ```typescript
 const getUserSpell = createSpell({